Mersana Therapeutics Inc. (MRSN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Mersana Therapeutics Inc. (MRSN) is $15.00, which is $9.7 above the current market price.
-The public float for MRSN is 98.67M and currently, short sellers hold a 5.89% of that float.
-On March 07, 2023, MRSN’s average trading volume was 1.20M shares.
+The average price predicted for Mersana Therapeutics Inc. (MRSN) by analysts is $15.00, which is $10.38 above the current market price.
+The public float for MRSN is 98.67M, and at present, short sellers hold a 7.07% of that float.
+On March 13, 2023, the average trading volume of MRSN was 1.24M shares.

 MRSN’s Market Performance

-The stock of Mersana Therapeutics Inc. (MRSN) has seen a -2.39% decrease in the past week, with a -23.08% drop in the past month, and a -21.71% fall in the past quarter.
-The volatility ratio for the week is 6.69%, and the volatility levels for the past 30 days are at 5.56% for MRSN.
-The simple moving average for the last 20 days is -13.46% for MRSN stock, with a simple moving average of -12.58% for the last 200 days.
+MRSN’s stock has seen a -18.52% decrease for the week, with a -28.92% drop in the past month and a -31.04% fall in the past quarter.
+The volatility ratio for the week is 7.62%, and the volatility levels for the past 30 days are at 5.96% for Mersana Therapeutics Inc. The simple moving average for the last 20 days is -20.87% for MRSN stock, with a simple moving average of -24.27% for the last 200 days.

 Analysts’ Opinion of MRSN